Skip to content

 You can read the policy brief here.

-Anaëlle Thoreau, the Community and Welfare Officer, is responsible for implementing this policy.
-She will be leading an SU project team this term to make it happen.
+Chris Adewoye, the Activities and Communities Officer, is responsible for implementing this policy.
+They will be leading an SU project team this term to make it happen.

 Should the LSESU work to increase student access to recreational space on campus that doesn't involve alcohol?